DougBurke/vega-view/README.md

 specifications - i.e. the JSON representing a visualization - as a visualization.
 It relies on
-[Vega Embed](https://github.com/vega/vega-embed) to do all the hard work, and just provides a basic web server that will list the files in a given directory and, when selected, create the call to Vega Embed.
+[Vega Embed](https://github.com/vega/vega-embed) to do all the hard work, and just provides a basic web server that:

+ - you can drag-and-drop files onto to view them;

+ - and will list the files in a given directory and, when selected, view them inline or on a separate page.

 ## License